 Regardless of which option is chosen, all papers should be approximately 15 pages in length (double spaced, Times New Roman 12pt font, not including references).
 In addition to using the readings from class as a source, all papers should draw on at least 10 sources (i.e. references) that were not directly read and discussed in class (it is okay if references were cited in papers read in class).
-That is, students demonstrate that they have extended their knowledge on the motivation and emotion content through this paper.
-This paper will be due the last day of class, May 6.
+That is, students demonstrate that they have extended their knowledge on motivation and emotion content through this paper.
+This paper will be due the last day of class, May 4.

 Dr. Patall and Rebecca will happily provide feedback regarding papers prior to the deadline.
-You are always welcome to discuss your paper during office hours or in scheduled appointments.
-Feedback will be provided on detailed outlines of papers prior to the final due date if submitted by April 1.
-Final papers will be given a letter grade that is converted into points for the purposes of computing final course grades.
+You are always welcome to schedule a time to discuss your paper with one of us.
+General feedback will be provided on detailed outlines of papers if submitted by April 1.
+A rubric for scoring papers will be available on canvas.